clearlinux/clear-linux-documentation/source/clear-linux/guides/network/network.rst

 #############

-This guide provides step-by-step instructions for common tasks associated with the configuration and administration of networking for |CLOSIA|.
+This guide provides step-by-step instructions for common tasks associated with the configuration, administration, and use of networks in the |CLOSIA|.

 .. toctree::
     :maxdepth: 1